riscv/sail-riscv/prover_snapshots/hol4/README.md

 A recent checkout of HOL4 from the repository at
 <https://github.com/HOL-Theorem-Prover/HOL/> is required.
 This snapshot was
-successfully built with commit `0c88037d2`, for example.
+successfully built with commit `86a5bc67f`, for example.
+Some older versions will fail with a Holdep error due to a lexer bug in HOL that has now been fixed.

-It was generated using sail commit `f69ac352` on revision `c6c1e38` with the extra option `SAIL_FLAGS+=-grouped_regstate` to make the main state record small enough for HOL's datatype support.